WeakMap Patterns for Leak-Free Code

 Imagine a web app that autosaves user data, caches objects for speed, and attaches metadata to DOM nodes.
 You need fast lookups without turning your cache into a memory black hole.

-Why WeakMap
+Why WeakMap Matters

-holds strong references to its keys and values.
+A regular Map holds strong references to its keys and values.
 Even if the key object is no

 longer used elsewhere, it stays alive inside the map.
 Over time, these orphaned entries accumulate and leak